ubc-library-rc/intro-static-webpages/index.md

 ## Introduction

-This workshop will introduce you to static web pages and give you the skills to create and publish static web pages using [Github Pages](https://pages.github.com/).
-We will walk through the steps to set up a GitHub repository, author content in Markdown, and customize your site.
-We’ll cover important concepts, use cases, and best practices for working with static web pages.
-Throughout the workshop, participants will build technical familiarity and confidence to create static sites for academic, research, and professional use.
+This workshop will introduce you to static web pages and give you the skills to create and publish simple web pages using [Github Pages](https://pages.github.com/).
+We will walk through the steps and suite of tools (GitHub, GitHub Pages, Markdown) used to create static sites for a variety of academic, research, and professional use.
 This is an introductory workshop and no prior experience is required.

 ## Pre-workshop Setup

-You do not have to do much in advance of this workshop.
-It is recommended that you register for a GitHub account at [GitHub.com](github.com) in advance of the workshop.
+* Register for a GitHub account at [GitHub.com](github.com).

 This workshop will use a web browser only, so there is no need to install Git or GitHub locally.
-However, if you’d like to learn more about Git and GitHub before the workshop, you can view materials for the [Intro to Git and GitHub workshop](https://ubc-library-rc.github.io/intro-git/)
+However, if you’d like to learn more about Git and GitHub before the workshop, check out the materials for the [Intro to Git and GitHub workshop](https://ubc-library-rc.github.io/intro-git/)

 ## Learning objectives

-* Introduce students to the concepts of static websites and their uses in academic environments
+* Learn about the concept of static websites and their uses in academic environments
-* Build technical familiarity and confidence to create static sites, including using GitHub, writing in Markdown, and publishing using GH-Pages
+* Create a GitHub repository and add, edit, and manage files
+* Use Markdown to format text files
+* Use GitHub pages to create simple static web pages (using Jekyll)

 ## Schedule